 1. Be sure to get a new replacement credit or debit card if yours was compromised.
 If you suspect fraudulent transactions on your card and your financial institution hasn’t contacted you or provided you with a replacement card – be sure to call and request one.

-2. Check your bank account register and credit card activity online to see whether your card was used at Home Depot or at any other place that was recently hacked.
-Don’t wait for your print statement to come in the mail; check the latest account activity digitally by signing up for online access to your account information or by using a mobile banking app.
+2. Check your bank account and credit card activity online to see whether your card was used at any retailer that was recently hacked.
+Don’t wait for your print statement to come in the mail; check the latest account activity digitally with online access to your account information or by using a mobile banking app.
 Also watch out for changes to your debit card PIN.

 4. Lock down your credit report with a security freeze, which essentially shuts off access to your credit history by new would-be lenders.
 If a hacker applies for a loan in your name, the creditor is less likely to approve it if he or she can’t see your credit file.
-Freezes are typically free for victims of identity theft, which you are if you paid with plastic at Home Depot between April and September of this year.
+Freezes are typically free for victims of identity theft.

-5. Get as many as 18 free credit reports per year so you can regularly monitor them and keep an eye out for fraudulent new accounts.
-You can get three free credit reports (one from each credit bureau) from annualcreditreport.com and three more in many states that also mandate free annual reports.
+5. Get as many free credit reports as you can per year so you can regularly monitor them and keep an eye out for fraudulent new accounts.
+You can get three free credit reports (one from each credit bureau) from annualcreditreport.com.

-You’re also entitled to a free credit report from each bureau after you file a 90-day fraud alert, which you should do every 90 days if you’ve been a victim of the Home Depot or other data breach, or have a good-faith suspicion that you’re about to become a victim of identity fraud.
+You’re also entitled to a free credit report from each bureau after you file a 90-day fraud alert, which you should do every 90 days if you’ve been a victim of a data breach, or have a good-faith suspicion that you’re about to become a victim of identity fraud.

-8. Don’t panic, but take the breach threat seriously, because this problem is now a fact of life until the big payment card brands, banks, and retailers improve the security of payment processing systems in the U.S.
+7. Don’t panic, but take a breach threat seriously, because this problem is now a fact of life until the big payment card brands, banks, and retailers improve the security of payment processing systems in the U.S.

 Article Source: Jeff Blyskal for Fox Business, http://www.foxbusiness.com/personal-finance/2014/09/23/steps-to-protect-against-credit-card-fraud/